Exporting Annotations

 For downloading your Project's image and/or volume files along with any created annotations.

-$ redbrick export --with-images
+$ redbrick export --with-files

 DICOM to NIfTI Conversion